 (3) provide notice of, and conduct public forums at which proponents and opponents on the merits of the referendum are given equal time to express their opinions on the merits of the referendum;

-(5) provide facts and data related to the programs and projects to be funded with the sales tax.
+(5) provide facts and data related to the individual programs and projects to be funded with the local sales tax.

 (a) The tax applies to sales taxable under this chapter that occur within the political subdivision.